whispersofzephyr/favolinkhub-site/docs/index.md

 # Welcome

-## Welcome to our site!
+## Welcome to Favo Bonus Hub

+This site is maintained by Favo and Maya, known on Doctor of Credit.

-This site is a curated collection of referral links and bonus explanations that we personally track and use.
+Here you’ll find a curated collection of referral links and bonus explanations, along with notes and clarifications based on our tracking and experience.

-You’re welcome to use any of the referral links listed here.
+You’re welcome to use any of the referral links listed on this site.

-If you have questions about a specific offer, need clarification on the requirements, or would like to let us know that you used one of our links, feel free to email us at
+If you have questions about a specific offer or need clarification on the requirements, you can reach us at
 [**contact@favolinkhub.com**](mailto:contact@favolinkhub.com).

-We’re happy to help.

 ---